MarkCaryLboro/RegFit_MATLAB_code/README.md

 Mark Cary

-Implements general nonlinear regularised iterative least squares algorith, with optimal hyper-parameter selection.
+Implements general nonlinear regularised iterative least squares algorithm, with optimal hyper-parameter selection.

 Hyper-parameter selection based on fixed point iteration at each step of the nonlinear search.
 Hyper-parameter selection based on information theoretic criterion, either AICc or BIC.